Seventh Grade Scoop

 English w/ Mr. Rouse –

-• We peer reviewed our introductory/thesis paragraphs.
+- We peer reviewed the thesis paragraphs.

 Math w/ Mrs. Boldrick –